Sans Neige

 Written in response to: "Write about someone who finally finds acceptance, or chooses to let go of something." as part of Echoes of the Past with Lauren Kay.

-I first saw her in the red-light district.
-We had just gotten paid, and my colleagues wanted to blow off some steam.
-I had bills to pay, and they had women.
+My colleagues and I just got paid and wanted to blow off some steam, but I had bills to pay, and they had women.
 I waited outside Carnival, surrounded by neon and girls behind storefront windows like puppies at a pet store.
-One minute I’d smile and wave back, and then I wished they’d just unplugged everything.
+It was tempting, but I lent my last dollar to a card game.
+I’d smile and wave back to the girls, and then I wished they’d just unplugged everything.

-There were a lot of people walking around, and oddly enough, mostly couples, or at least that’s what I noticed.
-The weather was beautiful for a walk, so I did.
-One of the crowd.
-The token third-wheel.
-I’ve read books that offered answers to empty hands, but none seemed to apply to the predicament to which everything is taken or claimed, one way or another, by motives I saw right through or perhaps saw right through me.
+I stood on the shores of people, and oddly enough, it was mostly couples, or at least that’s what I noticed.
+The weather was beautiful for a walk, and so I walked, one of the crowd.
+The token third-wheel, which was fine with me.
+There are books about this, but none seemed to apply to the predicament to which everything is taken or claimed, one way or another, by motives I saw right through or perhaps saw right through me.
 It was hard to tell, but then again, I didn’t ask.
 I had my hands in my pockets and started noticing the color of people’s shoelaces.
+I tend to do that.

 “There is an untouched place in the stars, completely free of all the troubles that are plaguing our world!
 I dreamt our children flew there and found peace.
 Found God!
 It’s not far from these trivial delights.
 Even you.”